DenizenScript/Denizen-Beginners-Guide/source/guides/put-it-together/item-quest.md

         # This step handles when the player has the quest, but has not yet returned the item
         wait_for_return:
             click trigger:
+                # If the player has the item,
+                1:
+                    trigger: my_item_quest_item
                     script:
-                # If the player lacks the item,
-                - if !<player.inventory.contains_item[my_item_quest_item]>:
-                    - chat "Well?
-Where is it!?"
-                    # Remind the player of their quest
-                    - narrate "<&7>[Travel to Destination Townshiplandplaceville and speak to Thiefy McThiefface.]"
-                    # Stop the queue here - they can't go further until they get the item
-                    - stop
-                # If this spot is reached, the player has the item - so thank them and take it
+                    # Thank the player and take the item
                     - chat "Wow!
 My heirloom!"
                     - take item:my_item_quest_item
                     - narrate "<&7>[<&b><bold>Priceless Family Heirloom<&7> removed]"
                     - chat "Thank you adventurer!
 Here's your reward!"
                     # Maybe show some pretty effects to make the player feel special
                     - toast "Quest Complete: <&b><bold>Priceless Example Quest Of Generations" icon:my_item_quest_item
                     # Give a reward - xp in this case, maybe instead give money or something like that
                     - give xp quantity:1000
                     - narrate "<&7>[Got <&b>1000 XP<&7>]"
                     # Jump to the idle 'on_cooldown' step for a cooldown duration.
 When the duration is up, the player will automatically reset to the default step.
                     - narrate "<&7>[Quest <&b><bold>Priceless Example Quest Of Generations<&7> complete.
 May be repeated in 3 days.]"
                     - zap on_cooldown 3d
                     # TODO: You should consider what happens if the player simply loses the item.
 Do you prevent this via world script events (player drops item / clicks in inventory), or add a backup time limit, or...?
+                2:
+                    # If the player lacks the item,
+                    script:
+                    - chat "Well?
+Where is it!?"
+                    # Remind the player of their quest
+                    - narrate "<&7>[Travel to Destination Townshiplandplaceville and speak to Thiefy McThiefface.]"
         # This step is idly waited on for the cooldown duration of the quest
         on_cooldown:
             click trigger: